shaunakc1998/finance-agent/CONTRIBUTING.md

 - Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
 - Limit the first line to 72 characters or less
 - Reference issues and pull requests after the first line

-## Testing
+- Consider starting the commit message with an applicable emoji:

-- Add tests for new features
+  - ✨ (sparkles) for new features
-- Run the test suite before submitting a pull request
+  - 🐛 (bug) for bug fixes
+  - 📚 (books) for documentation changes
+  - ♻️ (recycle) for refactoring
-- Ensure all tests pass
+  - 🧪 (test tube) for adding tests
+  - 🔧 (wrench) for configuration changes

-## Documentation
+## License

-- Update the README.md with details of changes to the interface
-- Update the documentation when changing functionality

-Thank you for contributing to Finance Agent!
+By contributing to Finance Agent, you agree that your contributions will be licensed under the project's [MIT License](LICENSE).